dicato/talks/boston_django_11_16_2017/zero_downtime_migrations/zero_downtime_migrations.md

 # Complex migration strategies

+- `RunPython` can be used in Django migrations for migrating data (backfilling).
+- Exceptions in `RunPython` functions can leave your migration in a weird state.
+- Management commands often work better for data migrations because they are easier to test and can be run repeatedly.

+---

+# Complex migration strategies

-- More complex migrations can be designed by building on these basic steps
+- More complex migrations can be designed by building on these basic steps.
 - *Remember*: Understanding how Django queries for data will help you determine the order for migrating and deploying.
 - Testing complex migrations:
 [`github.com/plumdog/django_migration_testcase`](https://github.com/plumdog/django_migration_testcase)